ANNOUNCER: From Westminster, it’s time for —

 MUSIC: Swell theme and under

 ANNOUNCER: Yours Truly, Johnny Atsign, starring W. J. J. Hoge, is transcribed in Westminster.
-Be sure to join us next Monday, same time and URL, for the next exciting episode of Yours Truly, Johnny Atsign.
+Be on the lookout for the next exciting episode of Yours Truly, Johnny Atsign.

 MUSIC: Theme up to music out.